The Asia Foundation launches USAID CSM program in Nepal’s Lumbini Province

 Local elected representatives, government officials, Civil Society Organizations (CSOs), Community-Based Organizations (CBOs), media, as well as representatives of WYM communities attended the event.

-Challenge fund is a key component of the program and offers a unique opportunity for civil society and media organizations to innovate ideas to diversify and amplify the voice and narratives of WYM communities.
+Challenge Fund is a key component of the program and offers a unique opportunity for civil society and media organizations to innovate ideas to diversify and amplify the voices and narratives of WYM communities.
 The program recognizes the need for a vibrant ecosystem of strong and independent civil society and media to strengthen Nepal’s democracy.
 After Lumbini, the Foundation will formally launch the USAID CSM program in Madhesh Province.

 The Latest Across Asia